 RSUs and/or PSUs are also generally included in the mix because, compared to stock options, they have value even if our stock price does not appreciate.
 This helps to mitigate risk by ensuring that our executives have downside risk that is aligned with our stockholders' interests and also helps enhance the retentive value of the awards.
-Since the grant date fair value of one stock unit is generally greater than the grant date fair value of one stock option, fewer stock units can be granted (relative to stock options) to convey the same grant date fair value and thus are potentially less dilutive.
+Since the grant date fair value of one stock units can be affected by swings in the available market for relative to the market opportunity available to us.